GabrielRebel/vibe-coding-model-spec/README.md

 Result: Successful, maintainable, scalable projects
 ```

-**Your framework transforms the chaotic "guess and check" approach into a structured, repeatable process that works for both humans and AI tools.**
+**VCMS Framework transforms the chaotic "guess and check" approach into a structured, repeatable process that works for both humans and AI tools.**

 ---